John Martin Fischer: Education and career

 Fischer received his undergraduate degree from Stanford University and his Ph.D. from Cornell in 1982.
 He began his teaching career at Yale University, where he taught for almost a decade before joining the faculty at the University of California, Riverside.
 In 2017 he was appointed by the Regents of the University of California as one of 22 University Professors, the first and only philosopher since the inception of this program.

 In June 2011, Fischer was elected vice-president of the Pacific Division of the American Philosophical Association and became president of the Pacific Division in 2013.
 In 2024, he was elected a Fellow of the American Academy of Arts and Sciences.

 Philosophical work

-While Fischer's work centers primarily on free will and moral responsibility, where he is particularly noted as a proponent of semicompatibilism (the idea that regardless of whether free will and determinism are compatible, moral responsibility and determinism are), he also has worked on the metaphysics of death and philosophy of religion and led a multi-year, multi-pronged research project on "immortality," funded in 2012 by the John Templeton Foundation.
+While Fischer's work centers primarily on free will and moral responsibility, where he is particularly noted as a proponent of semicompatibilism (the idea that regardless of whether free will and determinism are compatible, moral responsibility and determinism are), he also has worked on the metaphysics of death and philosophy of religion and led a three-year, multi-pronged research project on "immortality," funded in 2012 by the John Templeton Foundation.
+With a 5 million dollar grant, Fischer directed scientists and theologians for the Immortality Project to research whether or not humans should aspire for eternal life.